AdobeDocs/experience-platform.en/help/query-service/ui/user-guide.md

 #### Explore child tables

-To explore child or linked tables, simply click the dropdown arrow next to a table name in the list.
-This will expand the table to show any associated child tables, giving you a clear view of the data structure and allowing for more complex query constructions.
+To explore child or linked tables, select the dropdown arrow next to a table name in the list.
+This expands the table to show any associated child tables, and gives a clear view of the data structure and allowing for more complex query constructions.

 ![The Query Editor with the filtered table list displayed.](../images/ui/query-editor/child-table-list.png)